zoriya/Kyoo/transcoder/docs/FMP4_MIGRATION.md

   windows.
 (The original notes worried transcoded params might differ between windows; with fixed encoder settings they do not.)

-- **No `edts`/`elst` is ever written.** The segment muxer with `empty_moov` does not emit an edit list at all.
+- **No `edts`/`elst` is ever written.** The segment muxer does not emit an edit list at all.
 This is the single biggest advantage over Approach A: there is no window-specific offset that can poison the init, so the "which init does this segment belong to" problem simply does not exist.

-- **`tfdt` is rebased to 0 in every segment** (regardless of `-copyts`, `default_base_moof`, or `dash` flags — the segment muxer creates a fresh muxer context per file).
-This must be patched, exactly like Approach A.
+- **`tfdt` is rebased to the window start.** A window starting at t=0 has absolute `tfdt` (seg N → N·segdur), but a window starting mid-file via `-ss` rebases its first segment to `tfdt = 0`.
+So for any non-zero lazy window the `tfdt` must be patched back to the absolute decode time.
+(Patching is a no-op for the t=0 window and the essential fix for the rest.)

-- **Init generation is free and unambiguous.** Extracting `ftyp + moov` from the first produced segment yields a `moov` byte-identical (md5 `496f820d`) to one produced by a dedicated init-only ffmpeg run (`-t 0.001 -f mp4 -movflags frag_keyframe+empty_moov+default_base_moof`).
-We can therefore generate the init by copying the head of the first segment we produce — no extra process.
+- **Init generation is free and unambiguous.** The header the muxer writes via `-segment_header_filename` is byte-identical (md5 `496f820d`) to one produced by a short dedicated run, so the init can be generated on demand by a 0.5 s ffmpeg run for the case where the player asks for `#EXT-X-MAP` before any window has produced a segment.

-- **Proven end-to-end:** a 16-segment playlist whose segment 15 came from a *separate* ffmpeg process — init extracted once, each segment stripped to `moof + mdat` and `tfdt` patched — decoded as 768/768 frames, monotonic PTS across the 29.96 s → 30.0 s window boundary, zero decode errors, HLS demuxer reporting the correct 32 s duration.
+- **Proven end-to-end:** a 16-segment playlist whose segment 15 came from a *separate* ffmpeg process — shared init + each segment `tfdt`-patched — decoded as 768/768 frames, monotonic PTS across the 29.96 s → 30.0 s window boundary, zero decode errors, HLS demuxer reporting the correct 32 s duration.
+Reproduced as a Go test in `src/mp4_test.go` (two independent windows, identical init, rebased-then-patched segment reads its correct absolute PTS).

 ### Per-segment processing required

-For each segment we serve (done once, when the segment becomes ready):

-1. **Strip** `ftyp` / `moov` / `sidx` / `mfra`, keeping only `moof + mdat`.
-2. **Patch** the `tfdt` `baseMediaDecodeTime` to the absolute decode time `round(keyframes.Get(segment) * timescale)`, where `timescale` is read once from the init's `mdhd` (video and audio each have their own init/timescale).

-Both are cheap byte operations on ~16 KB files. `tfdt` is a single integer overwrite; sample durations/offsets in `trun` are untouched, so the patch cannot desync the media.
+For each segment we serve (done once, when the segment becomes ready): **patch** the `tfdt` `baseMediaDecodeTime` to the absolute decode time `round(keyframes.Get(segment) * timescale)`, where `timescale` is read once from the init's `mdhd` (video and audio each have their own init/timescale).
+This is a single integer overwrite; sample durations/offsets in `trun` are untouched, so the patch cannot desync the media.
+No stripping is needed — `skip_trailer` + `-segment_header_filename` already make the segments clean `moof + mdat`.

 ### Verdict
 **Recommended.** It is the only approach that preserves our proven